Sampling recovery in Bochner spaces and applications to parametric PDEs: Applications to holomorphic functions

-By applying Corollary \ref{corollary:varrho_n><(iii)}, from Lemma \ref{lemma:s=1}, under the assumptions and notation of Lemma \ref{lemma:s=1}, and utilizing the homogeneous argument we again obtain
+By applying Corollary \ref{corollary:varrho_n(iii)}, from Lemma \ref{lemma:H^r}, under the assumptions and notation of Lemma~\ref{lemma:H^r}, and utilizing the homogeneous argument we again obtain

-\begin{corollary} Let the assumptions and notation of Lemma \ref{lemma:s=1} hold for some $0 < q < 2$.
-For $c,n,m\in\NN$ with $cn\ge m$, let $S_{cn}^V$ be the extension of the least squares sampling algorithm $S_{cn}^\CC$ which is defined as in \eqref{S_nCC} and \eqref{S_nX} for $U=\RRi$ and $X = H^r$.
-There is a universal constants $c\in \NN$ such that for all $n \ge 2$ we have that
+\begin{corollary} Let the assumptions and notation of Lemma \ref{lemma:H^r} hold for some $0 < q < 2$. {Let $u$ be the weak solution to the parametric elliptic PDE \eqref{parametricPDE} with the log-normal diffusion coefficient as in \eqref{lognormal}.} Then for any $n \in \NN$, there exist points $\by_1, \dots, \by_n \in \UUi_0$ and weights $\omega_1, \dots, \omega_n$ such that